cal-cs184-student/sp23-proj-webpage-sberkun/proj3-2/index.md

 At first glance, the Beckmann distribution function is poor at approximating a mirror (compared to an actual mirror material).
 At very low alpha values, it creates noise, as exhibited by the $$\alpha = 0.005$$ render.

 However, this is simply caused by the architecture of the pathtracer.
-If the implementation of `is_delta` for microfacet materials is changed from `return false;` to `return alpha <= 0.15;`.
+If the implementation of `is_delta` for microfacet materials is changed from `return false;` to `return alpha <= 0.15;`, the amount of noise is reduced significantly.

 Here's a comparison of the results with the improved implementation: